flaszlo2000/Zelda/progress.md

 - clean code, mypy

 ### p1) (doing)
-- player reconstruct (and throw out old player.py)
+- effect system for potions, buffs and more

 ### p2)
 - trial ee listener
-- enemies
+- enemies:
+    - they are getting rendered

 ### p3)